Division of General Surgery

 The faculty members in the Division of General Surgery are fully responsible for the clinical care and disposition of their patients.
 Additionally, the academic mission places strong emphasis on resident exposure in the operating room, clinics and in the research setting.
 To that end, the Division of General Surgery strongly believes that the Resident is a supervised colleague of the faculty member.
 All faculty members work to increase the individual resident's sense of responsibility in the workup and ultimate disposition in patient care.
 Surgical cases and clinic exposure to patients are supervised by attending faculty members.
 As such, the resident who obtains the level of Chief Resident has excellent credentials in patient management, clinical understanding of disease processess, as well as a background in research in a specialized area.
 All members of the Division of General Surgery are actively involved in resident teaching conferences and case presentations.

 The University of Virginia Hospital expanded into the new operating rooms in 1989.
-26 major operating rooms are available, of which six are used by the General Surgery Division.
-Ambulatory surgery is performed in 6 operating rooms in the free-standing Outpatient Surgical Center (OPSC).
+At this time, 29 major operating rooms are available, of which six are used by the General Surgery Division.
+Ambulatory surgery is performed in 6 operating rooms in the free-standing Outpatient Surgery Center.
 Clinics are available in the Cancer Center, Digestive Health Center and, Primary Care Building.
 Research laboratories are available in the MR4 facilities and allows ample research space for funded members of the Department.

 For appointment or referral information please see "Patient Information" Tab.